-The XIO cardcage allows you to install additional I/O type boards (such as M SCSI, fibre channel, and FDDI) into the Origin2000 chassis.
+The XIO cardcage allows you to install additional I/O type boards (such as ultra-SCSI, fibre channel, FDDI, and graphics interface) into the Origin2000 chassis.
 In addition, an optional PCI carrier assembly allows users to install up to three PCI boards into the Origin2000 base module.
 XIO uses the same physical link technology as the CrayLink Interconnect, but uses a protocol optimized for I/O traffic.